epiverse-trace/tutorials-middle/learners/reference.md

 ## S

 [Stochastic model]{#stochastic}
-: A model that includes some stochastic process resulting in variation in model simulations for the same initial conditions and parameters.
-Examples include stochastic differential equations, branching process models.
+: A model that includes some stochastic process resulting in variation in model simulations for the same initial conditions and parameter values.
+Examples include stochastic differential equations and branching process models.
 For more detail see [Allen (2017)](https://doi.org/10.1016/j.idm.2017.03.001).

 <!-- ## T -->